MANDAN Historical Society

 In 1877, the Northern Pacific (NP) Railway decided to resume construction of its main northern branchline west to the Yellowstone River near Glendive MT.
 Administrative offices and a passenger depot would be necessary on the west side of the river.

-Under the direction of General Thomas Rosser (of Fort Lincoln fame), the one-story 24-feet by 70-feet structure was constructed including its gable roof and a surrounding 12-foot platform.
+Under the direction of lead engineer Thomas Rosser (of Fort Lincoln fame and former general in the Union Army in the Civil War), the one-story 24-feet by 70-feet structure was constructed including its gable roof and a surrounding 12-foot platform.
 Three years later, this depot was retasked as a freight storage building and a new depot was built.
-The first depot turned warehouse was later sold in 1912 and moved from the site.
+The first depot turned warehouse was sold in 1912 and moved from the site.

-Its replacement was designed by McKim, Mead and White who designed the NYC mansion of NP president Henry Villard.
+Its replacement was designed by the famous architectural firm of McKim, Mead and White in New York City.
+This same firm designed both the original portion of the West Wing at the White House in Washington, D.C. as well as the NYC mansion of NP president Henry Villard.
 It was 100-feet long and 32-feet wide.
-The brick first floor was topped with a wood framed-second floor complete with hipped wall-dormers for the windows.
-A cupola with a bell-shaped roof topped the building.
+The brick first floor was topped with a wood framed-second floor complete with hipped wall-dormers for the windows; and topped with a bell-shaped cupola.

 The ground floor, level with the platform, had accommodations for employees and travelers.
 The express room was 14 x 30ft in size, the ticket office was 13 x 18ft, and the baggage room was 14 x 30ft.
 Per the custom at the time, a 29 x 39ft ladies' (and children's) waiting room was separate from the gentlemans' 29 x 30ft waiting room, so the women would not be exposed to "rough language" common among men.